-The SQ SI-RICE genset has a horsepower rating of 850 HP and is subject to the SI-RICE New Source Performance Standard (NSPS) codified in 40 CFR Part 60 Subpart JJJJ.
+Each SI-RICE emergency generator set is a Cummins Model GTA50 CC that has a rated electricity output of 600 kW at the rated engine power output of 1,035 horsepower (hp).
+The units operated under Permit to Install (PTI) No. 195-15A and are subject to the SI-RICE New Source Performance Standard (NSPS) codified in 40 CFR Part 60 Subpart JJJJ.
 The SI-RICE NSPS specifies that: